Brilliantcrank/airbag-industries/content/longboard/democracy-by-mail.md

 title = "Democracy by mail."

 +++
-A photo essay—the cover story of last week's New York Times Magazine—on the work behind mail-in ballots.
-From printing to counting.
+A New York Times Magazine photo essay on the work behind mail-in ballots—from printing to counting.
 As always, the NYT crew creates a wonderful experience to tell the story.